FavourDaniel/eks-karpenter-automation/task-2/README.md

 It may take a few moments for the GPU operator pod to reach the "ready" state.

 ## Set Up MIG partitions
+MIG (Multi-Instance GPU) partitions are a feature of NVIDIA A100 and newer GPUs that allow a single physical GPU to be partitioned into multiple smaller, independent instances.
+Each of these instances (also referred to as "MIG devices") functions as a separate mini-GPU with dedicated memory and compute resources, offering better isolation and more efficient resource allocation.

-To set up MIG (Multi-Instance GPU) partitions in Kubernetes using NVIDIA GPUs, you can choose between two strategies: single strategy and mixed strategy.
+To set up MIG (Multi-Instance GPU) partitions in Kubernetes using NVIDIA GPUs, you can choose between two strategies: **single strategy** and **mixed strategy**.
 Both approaches allow you to partition the GPU into smaller, isolated instances (MIG devices), but they differ in how these devices are allocated.

 ### Single Strategy vs. Mixed Strategy